[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 • This procedure does not produce permanent hair removal and must periodically be performed reeated.

-A depilatory is a strong chemical used to remove unwanted hair.
-Since skin affected by lymphedema is fragile, there is always the danger that this treament can damage the skin.
+• A depilatory is a strong chemical that is used to remove unwanted hair.
+Since skin affected by lymphedema is fragile, there is always the danger that a depilatory treament, even when performed by a professional, could damage the skin.

-Electrolysis is the removal of unwanted hair through the use of electrical current to destroy those hair follicles.
+• The removal of unwanted hair through the use of electrical current to destroy those hair follicles is know as electrolysis.
 As with any procedure of this sort that is performed in a commercial setting, there is always the danger of infection due to contaminated equipment.
-Also because skin affected by lymphedema is sensitive, there is always the danger of irritating or damaging the skin.
+Also because skin affected by lymphedema is sensitive, there is always the danger of breaking, irritating, or damaging the skin.

-Since skin affected by lymphedema is delicate and easily damaged, it is prudent to forego having this procedure performed on lymphedema tissues.
+• Since skin affected by lymphedema is easily damaged, it is prudent to forego having this procedure performed on lymphedema affected tissues.

 Got a question or comment?
 Post in the 'Living With Lymphedema' forum.